 Shelf life of open bearings

 SKF bearings are coated with a rust-inhibiting compound and suitably packaged before distribution.
-For open bearings, the preservative provides protection against corrosion for approximately five years, provided the storage conditions are appropriate.
+For open bearings, the preservative provides protection against corrosion for approximately three years, provided the storage conditions are appropriate.

-The maximum storage interval for capped SKF bearings is dictated by the lubricant inside the bearings.
+The maximum storage interval for sealed SKF bearings is dictated by the lubricant inside the bearings.
 Lubricant deteriorates over time as a result of ageing, condensation, and separation of the oil and thickener.
-Therefore, capped bearings should not be stored for more than three years.
+Therefore, sealed bearings should not be stored for more than three years.